Euro zone yields rise after recent bond rally, periphery in focus

 They had expected 80 bps of rate cuts on Oct.
 30.

-December 2024 ECB euro short-term rate forwards EURESTECBM9X10=ICAP were last at 2.98%, implying a deposit facility rate of around 3.1% by year-end from the current 4%.
+December 2024 ECB euro short-term rate forwards EURESTECBM9X10=ICAP were last at 2.97%, implying a deposit facility rate of around 3.1% by year-end, from the current 4%.

-The benchmark 10-year Bund yield DE10YT=RR rose 6.5 bps to 2.70% on Monday after recording its biggest weekly fall in five months.
-Last week it hit 2.629%, its lowest since Sept.
-15.

-Italy's 10-year yield IT10YT=RR rose 8 bps to 4.53%, with the gap between Italian and German 10-year yields DE10IT10=RR - a gauge of risk premium investors ask to hold bonds of the euro area's most indebted countries - at 181 bps.
-It hit a two-week low at 173.70 last Friday.

 Yield spreads between core and peripheral bonds will be in focus this week as the next Ecofin meeting of the EU's 27 finance ministers in Brussels could discuss a new document on European fiscal rules, including buffers for economic shocks, analysts said, citing media reports.